YairHalberstadt/stronginject/README.md

 ### Async Support

-Every interface use by StrongInject has an asynchronous counterpart.
+Every interface used by StrongInject has an asynchronous counterpart.
-Theres `IAsyncContainer`, `IAsyncFactory`, `IRequiresAsyncInitialization`, and `IAsyncInstanceProvider`.
+There's `IAsyncContainer`, `IAsyncFactory`, `IRequiresAsyncInitialization`, and `IAsyncInstanceProvider`.

 You can resolve an instance of `T` asynchronously from an `IAsyncContainer<T>` by calling `StrongInject.AsyncContainerExtensions.RunAsync`.
-RunAsync has overloads allowing you to pass in  sync or async lambda.
-As such `IAsycContainer<T>` is useful even if resolution is completely synchronous if usage is asynchronous.
+RunAsync has overloads allowing you to pass in sync or async lambdas.
+As such `IAsyncContainer<T>` is useful even if resolution is completely synchronous if usage is asynchronous.

-It is an error resolving `T` in an `IContainer<T>` depends on an asynchronous dependency.
+It is an error resolving `T` in an `IContainer<T>` if it depends on an asynchronous dependency.

 A type can implement both `IContainer<T1>` and `IAsyncContainer<T2>`.
 They will share single instance depdendencies.